dwshadle/florence-price-catalog/_texts/price-fantasie_negre_no1.md

 ## Bibliography
 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
+2. Das, Joanna Dee. <a href="https://www.worldcat.org/title/961408226" target="_blank">*Katherine Dunham: Dance and the African Diaspora.*</a> New York: Oxford University Press, 2017.
-2. Ege, Samantha. "<a href="https://etheses.whiterose.ac.uk/27318/" target="_blank">The Aesthetics of Florence Price: Negotiating the Dissonances of a New World Nationalism.</a>" PhD diss., University of York (UK), 2020.
+3. Ege, Samantha. "<a href="https://etheses.whiterose.ac.uk/27318/" target="_blank">The Aesthetics of Florence Price: Negotiating the Dissonances of a New World Nationalism.</a>" PhD diss., University of York (UK), 2020.
-3. Ege, Samantha. "<a href="https://www.samanthaege.com/post/fantasie-negre-realization-of-a-black-girl-s-fantasy" target="_blank">Fantasie Negre: Realization of a Black Girl's Fantasy.</a> *Music HerStories.* February 6, 2019.
+4. Ege, Samantha. "<a href="https://www.samanthaege.com/post/fantasie-negre-realization-of-a-black-girl-s-fantasy" target="_blank">Fantasie Negre: Realization of a Black Girl's Fantasy.</a> *Music HerStories.* February 6, 2019.
 {:.bibliography}

 ---

 ## Notes

+[^fn1]: On this occasion, Price used the work to accompany a ballet performed by the Negro Dance Group founded by Katherine Dunham.
+According to the national edition of the *Chicago Defender* (December 24, 1932), Ludmilla Speranzeva decided to choreograph the piece after hearing Margaret Bonds play it.